 It’s often assumed that optimistic people were simply born or raised that way – but it’s a skill that people can learn and develop at any age.

 With this in mind, we’ve pulled together a selection of tools to help you take a more positive, proactive approach to every situation.
-At a time when there is much uncertainty surrounding the future, a little optimism can go a long way in restoring some hope and happiness.
+If you’re struggling with anything at the moment, a little optimism can go a long way in restoring some hope and happiness.

 What is optimism?